One Ala Moana

 No analysis available

-I reviewed the public remarks for wording like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor laundry descriptions.
-The listings mention in-unit laundry rooms or walk-in laundry rooms, but nothing indicates community laundry facilities on every floor.
+I searched the remarks for wording like "laundry on each floor," "laundry room on every floor," and similar community-laundry descriptions.
+The listings only mention in-unit laundry rooms or laundry features within specific units, not shared laundry on every floor.

 No analysis available